peteroupc/peteroupc.github.io/graphics.md

 [^12]: Standard MIDI files should be played back using a cross-platform open-source software synthesizer (see section "Building a Public-Domain music synthesis library and instrument banks"), using either FM or wave-table synthesis; most modern PCs no longer come with hardware synthesizers.
 I note that it's possible to write an FM software synthesizer supporting every MIDI instrument in less than 1024 kibibytes of code.<br>Standard MIDI files organize MIDI sounds into up to 16 _channels_, each occupied by at most one "instrument" at a time.
 Under the _Multimedia PC Specification_ (1992), the first ten channels were intended for high-end synthesizers (where the tenth is percussion); the thirteenth through sixteenth, for low-end ones (sixteenth is percussion), and the nonpercussion channels were arranged in decreasing order of importance.
 This convention was abandoned with the rise in support for the General MIDI System level 1 (see Q141087, "DOCERR: MarkMIDI Utility Not Provided in Win32 SDK", in the Microsoft Knowledge Base): now all 16 channels are supported (with only the tenth for percussion) and need not be arranged by importance.

 [^13]: Matt Saettler, "Graphics Design and Optimization", Multimedia Technical Note (Microsoft), 1992, contains a rich discussion of graphics used in computer games and other audiovisual computer applications up to 1992.
-Not mentioned in that document are graphics resembling:<br> (1) Segmented liquid crystal displays, of the kind that Tiger Electronics was famous for.
+Not mentioned in that document are graphics resembling:<br> (1) Segmented liquid crystal displays, of the kind found in Nintendo's Game & Watch and many Tiger Electronics handheld games.
 These are simple to emulate, though: design a screen-size image that assigns each segment a unique color and, each frame, draw black where where the segments that are "on" are, and draw white (or another background) elsewhere on the screen.<br>(2) Vacuum fluorescent displays, notable in user interfaces of some media player applications that resemble a "stereo rack system".

 [^14]: An example is _Loom_ (1990).